 Punctuation, including spaces, and symbols such as the kashida in Arabic might affect the sorting order.

 Standards and normalization

-There are standards, national or otherwise, that define collation for a given language.
+There are standards, national/regional or otherwise, that define collation for a given language.
 For example, the Japanese Industrial Standards (JIS) include JIS X 4061:1996 which defines collation of Japanese character strings.
 Unicode is another standard, used with most writing systems in the world.
 It aims to define a code point for each written character, as well as some symbols, emojis, and control and formatting codes.
 A code point is a number instead of a visual glyph, making collation possible for computers.
 This way a given character is defined abstractly, leaving its visual representation to individual systems and applications.
 For various historical reasons, some basically identical characters do have multiple code points, however.

 Some Unicode characters have multiple equivalent binary representations consisting of sets of combining and/or composite Unicode characters.
 The Unicode standard defines a process called normalization that returns one binary representation when given any of the equivalent binary representations of a character.
 For example, the latin small letter a with diaeresis (umlaut) might be represented by either the character ä (U+00E4) or a (U+0041) with the combining diaeresis character ¨ (U+0308).